Easy Chicken in Cream Sauce for Two, crispy breaded chicken served over orzo or rice with a two-minute basil and Parmesan cream sauce.

 *If you don't have Italian seasoning, substitute 1/4 teaspoon basil and 1/4 teaspoon oregano.

-*To make your own half and half, combine 2/3 cup milk 1/3 heavy cream
+*To make your own half and half, fill your 1/2 cup measuring cup with 2 parts milk and 1 part heavy cream.

 Approximate nutritional information is for chicken and sauce only.
 It does not include the pasta/rice.